brian6484/brian6484.github.io/_posts/java/2022-12-10-javathread.md

 ---
 layout: post
-title: What is thread in Java?
+title: What is thread in Java? (feat. process)
 category: Java
 tags:
   - Java